dsccommunity/dsccommunity.org/content/guidelines/administration.md

 Each repository that is created in a DSC Community GitHub organization should have at least one team for maintainers.
-This team should be a child team of the GitHub organization team _Maintainers_.
+This team should be a child team of the GitHub organization team [Maintainers](https://github.com/orgs/dsccommunity/teams/maintainers).

 1. Browse to https://github.com/orgs/dsccommunity/teams/maintainers/teams.
 1. Click on _Add a team_.